wersiy/pipeline-projects/archive/docs/README.md

   - Install git by running: sudo yum install git -y
   - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
   - Change directory to "realworld-cicd-pipeline-project"
-  - Swtitch to the "prometheus-and-grafana-install" git branch
+  - Swtitch to the "prometheus-and-grafana" git branch
   - Run: ls or ll  (to confirm you have the branch files)
   - Run: ./install-node-exporter.sh
   - Confirm the status shows "Active (running)"